 Every June, Nashville becomes the center of the biggest country music festival in the world.
 There are free concerts at multiple locations downtown that are worth taking advantage of.
 There are also passes available for the nighttime concerts full of the biggest names in the business!

-This September is the third annual Pilgrimage Music Festival.
+Bring your family and friends and don’t miss Pilgrimage Music Festival this September!
 In Franklin at The Park at Harlinsdale, this festival has big names in country and indie music as well as smaller artists on the verge of making serious names for themselves.
 There are day passes and VIP passes still available.
 General admission day pass tickets start at $135 + fees.

 This annual set of concerts provided by Lightning 100 is absolutely incredible.
 There are a few big name performers, but then a bunch of smaller artists playing these free concerts.
 There are food trucks, a fun atmosphere, and great music.
 Tickets are free, but VIP passes are available for the lounge area as well as a backstage option.